-- For asymptomatic known or suspected abdominal aortic aneurysms, ultrasound should be done prior to advanced imaging.
-Only when the ultrasound is inconclusive, is advanced imaging with CT or MRI needed - For symptomatic known or suspected AAA (such as recent-onset abdominal pain or back pain, particularly in the presence of a pulsatile or epigastric mass, suspected dissection or significant risk factors for AAA) CTA/MRA is appropriate and generally preferred over CT/MRI.
+NOTE: For known or suspected abdominal aneurysm, CT/MRI should not be approvable without a contraindication to CTA/MRA (such as severe renal dysfunction, contrast allergy, or another specific reason CT/MRI is preferred). - Evidence of For symptomatic known or suspected AAA (such as recent-onset abdominal pain or back pain, particularly in the presence of a pulsatile or epigastric mass, suspected dissection, or significant risk factors for AAA) CTA/MRA is appropriate and generally preferred over CT/MRI.
 (If contrast is contraindicated or other clinical indications for abdomen and/or pelvic imaging are present, then CT/MR may be approved rather than CTA/MRA) - If there is known complex anatomy, CTA/MRA may be needed.